peterpeterparker/daviddalbusco.com/src/blog/bye-bye-amazon-and-google-hello-web-3-0.md

 ### How?

-To fulfill the proof of concept, we already completed three milestones: “Offline first and Hosting”, “Authentication” and “Data Persistence”.
+To complete the proof of concept of porting DeckDeckGo on DFINITY's Internet Computer, we already completed three milestones: “Offline first and Hosting”, “Authentication” and “Data Persistence”.

 In order to achieve our short-term goal, and to get our second grant 😜, we have defined the following two new milestones: